Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 ```

 When voting on a proposal, a user can check which stakes have delegated to them off-chain and include them in the voting transaction. _This will lock the delegator's stake_, however they will be themselves be able to unlock it as usual.
 It should be noted that delegation of stakes only extends to voting on proposals and not, for example, withdrawing GT from a stake.

+## Destroying stake

+In order to recover the ADA and potentially any other funds sent on accident, Stake UTXOs must be destroyable.

 ## Staking pool